windnode/WindNODE_ABW/docs/land_eligibility.rst

 Land eligibility for RE
 =======================

-The subject of this section is the analysis of land eligibility for wind energy and photovoltaics.
+The subject of this chapter is the analysis of land eligibility for wind energy and photovoltaics.

-We identified several issues in workshops with local stakeholders, which we will address in this section.
+We identified several issues in workshops with local stakeholders, which we will address in this chapter.
 First, the land use - especially for wind energy - became a key matter of debate in Germany and, to the same extend, in the ABW region as the number of wind turbines have been growing dramatically during the last decades.
 On the one hand, renewables are perceived as a key element of the energy transition.
 Superordinate targets set by the federal government